cherrrnikov/employeeBase/README.md

 # employeeBase
-Simple training project using Spring MVC, Hibernate ORM, AOP (primary basics)
+Simple training project using Spring MVC, Hibernate ORM, AOP (primary basics).
+*Used Queries in DAO implementations for SQL-requests